Gloucestershire strengthens its position as a hotspot of ethical businesses

 Accountancy firm strengthens Gloucestershire’s position as a hotspot of ethical businesses

-A team accountants that works closely with scores of Gloucestershire firms has become the latest pin-up for a growing movement that is making the county a hot spot for ethical businesses.
+A team of accountants that works closely with scores of Gloucestershire firms has become the latest pin-up for a growing movement that is making the county a hot spot for ethical businesses.

 By Andrew Merrell.

-It’s a badge of honour an increasing number of businesses aspire to, and not an easy feat to obtain, but the number of firms achieving it in the UK is making the nation the world’s number one hotspot for ethical businesses.
+It’s a badge of honour many businesses aspire to, and not an easy feat to obtain, but the number of firms achieving it in the UK is making the nation the world’s number one hotspot for ethical businesses.

 And the latest firm to receive B Corp accreditation from the world-wide watcher, judge and jury of such things, B Lab, is another Gloucestershire firm, Randall & Payne.

-It further underlines the county as a major UK hotspot for businesses outside of London prepared to undergo the rigorous process and prove a commitment to “doing well by doing good”.
+It's achievement further underlines the county as a major UK hotspot for businesses outside of London prepared to undergo the rigorous process and prove a commitment to “doing well by doing good”.

 It’s a journey that involves them declaring themselves legally committed to serving all their stakeholders, not just making as much profit as possible for their shareholders.